Bangladesh - Asia

 • Keep evenings flexible

-Dhaka works best when you plan by compact zones and avoid zig-zagging across the map.
+Dhaka usually works better if you plan by compact zones and avoid zig-zagging across the map.
 Anchor each day around one primary neighborhood, then add one or two nearby stops that fit your pace.

 Prioritize one ticketed highlight per day in Dhaka, then fill the rest with walking, markets, and viewpoints.
 This keeps the schedule realistic and leaves space for spontaneous detours.